Originally published by Sabrina Martinez, Content Manager. Updated and revised by Jennifer Gracey, Web Content Strategist & Writer on 06/15/2023

 From fresh, colorful logos that stand out from the crowd to more traditional, soothing mental health logos, there are so many different options to consider as you craft your brand.
-And if you like what you see and are ready to make your new logo come to life, our amazingly creative team at Beacon Media + Marketing is here to make your vision a reality.
+And if you like what you see and are ready to make your new logo come to life, our amazingly creative team at Beacon Media + Marketing is here to transform your concept into a truly recognizable brand.

-Tired of your outdated, boring logo?
-Schedule your free consultation and learn how we can give you the fresh, unique logo that represents the heart of your mental health practice.
+Is your logo lackluster or no longer capturing the essence of your brand?
+Schedule your free consultation and learn how we can give you the fresh, unique logo design that represents the heart of your mental health practice.

 What Does a Good Mental Health Logo Look Like?

-Design the logo your target audience would love.
+Design the logo your target audience will love.

-Make your logo versatile or create several versions.
+Make your logo versatile and create multiple versions.

-Communicate the right message with a fitting font.
+Communicate the right message with a well matched font.

 Simple and clean is always best.